Palette & Chisel Academy of Fine ArtPrint

 1012 N. Dearborn St. | Neighborhood: Gold Coast

-Chicago’s oldest art academy, and one of the oldest cooperatives in continuous existence in the nation, Palette and Chisel was formed in 1895 by a group of artists and illustrators wanting a chance to work from live models.
-The Academy (then called the Palette & Chisel Club) was founded in part under the sponsorship of the great sculptor, Laredo Taft.
+Palette and Chisel is Chicago’s oldest art academy and one of the oldest cooperatives in continuous existence in the nation.
+It was formed in 1895 by a group of artists and illustrators wanting a chance to work from live models.
+The Academy (then called the Palette & Chisel Club) was founded in part under the sponsorship of the great sculptor, Lorado Taft.

 Behind the Scenes Access: Visit gallery spaces and the top floor sky-lit studio where artists will be drawing from a model.